 3.9.8 The Stability Booklet shall include indications of the permissible speed and angle of rudder shifting in turning.
-The permissible values of initial turning speed and angle of rudder shifting shall be determined by tests during acceptance trials of the leading ship assuming that the list of the ship in steady turning shall not exceed:
+The permissible values of initial turning speed and angle of rudder shifting shall be determined by tests during acceptance trials of the prototype ship assuming that the angle of heel on account of steady turning shall not exceed:

-.1 for non-passenger ships, the angle at which the freeboard deck is immersed or 12°, whichever is less;
+.1 for non-passenger ships, the angle at which the freeboard deck is immersed or 12° , whichever is less;

-.2 for passenger ships, taking account additionally of the effect of the simulated heeling moment due to passengers crowding to one side (to be determined in accordance with 3.1.2), the angle at which the freeboard deck is immersed or $15^{\circ}$ , whichever is less.
+.2 for passenger ships, taking account additionally of the effect of the simulated heeling moment due to passengers crowding to one side (to be determined in accordance with 3.1.2), the angle at which the freeboard deck is immersed or 15° , whichever is less.